-Advertising and Privacy
+Advertising, Analytics, and Privacy

-- AOL displays a variety of advertisements including banner ads, rich media ads, and sponsored links, and these adverts may appear on the sites you visit for a variety of reasons.
-In the same way that we use various information about you (see "Personal Information") to customise or personalise the content or services we provide, we may also use both your Personal Information and other aggregated information to make the adverts you see more relevant for you, and more effective for advertisers.
+AOL’s ability to provide the AOL services such as its websites, products, and services are supported in large part by advertising provided by AOL affiliates, including AOL Advertising (the "AOL Advertising Network").
+The AOL Advertising Network spans AOL owned and operated pages as well as many other websites across the Internet.AOL displays various types of advertisements (such as banner ads, rich media ads, and sponsored links) on the sites you visit for a variety of reasons.
+In the same way that we use information about you (see "Personal Information") to customise or personalise the content or services we provide, we may also use both your Personal Information and information from other companies to make the adverts you see more relevant for you, and more effective for advertisers.
 We may do this in the following ways:

-- We may also provide you with content and advertisements around the AOL Network which may be customised using information such as the search terms you use on the AOL Web Services – for example, if you search for "football" you might see more content and advertisements relating to "sports" and related subject matter areas.
+- We may also provide you with content and advertisements around the AOL Adevertising Network which may be customised using information such as the search terms you use on the AOL Services – for example, if you search for "football" you might see more content and advertisements relating to "sports" and related subject matter areas.

 Please note, we do not use any navigational data about where you as an individual, go, or what products or services you use on the wider internet outside of the AOL Network, save where such sites provide for such use in their respective privacy policies.

-While it is not possible to turn off all advertising, you can choose not to receive personalised advertising from AOL based on your behaviour and where you go on the AOL Network by opting out of this service.
+While it is not possible to turn off all advertising, you can choose not to receive personalised advertising from AOL based on your behaviour and where you go on the AOL Advertising Network by opting out of this service.

 AOL also adheres to the Internet Advertising Bureau ("IAB") UK's Good Practise Principals for Online Behavioural Advertising.
 You can learn more and opt out of behavioural advertising from the Internet Advertising Bureau.